 - Public events on Council land application form

-Along with a completed form, you may need to include a site plan showing:
+Along with a completed form, you will need to include a site plan showing:

 - the site

-- the location and size of all structures including temporary structures (e.g. marquees, jumping castles, temporary stands, food vans and stalls)
+- the location and size of all structures including temporary structures (e.g. marquees, temporary stands, food vans and stalls)

 - proposed car parking